Khaki: Origin

 Khaki was first worn as a uniform in the Corps of Guides that was raised in December 1846 by Henry Lawrence (1806–1857), agent to the Governor-General for the North-West Frontier and stationed in Lahore.
 Initially the border troops were dressed in their native costume, which consisted of a smock and white pajama trousers made of a coarse home-spun cotton, and a cotton turban, supplemented by a leather or padded cotton jacket for cold weather.
 In 1848, a khaki uniform was introduced.
 Subsequently, all regiments serving in the region, whether British or Indian, had adopted khaki uniforms for active service and summer dress.
 The original khaki fabric was a closely twilled cloth of linen or cotton.
+For example, European artillery regiments serving in Madras Presidency discontinued white summer clothing and adopted khakee (sic), on 26 June 1858.

 Military use

 The impracticality of traditional bright colors such as the red coat, especially for skirmishing, was recognised early in the 19th century.
 A response to improved technologies such as aerial surveillance and smokeless powder, khaki could camouflage soldiers in the field of battle.

 Khaki-colored uniforms were used officially by British troops for the first time during the 1868 Expedition to Abyssinia, when Indian troops traveled to Ethiopia.
 Subsequently, the British Army adopted khaki for colonial campaign dress and it was used in the Mahdist War (1884–89) and Second Boer War (1899–1902).
 These uniforms became known as khaki drill, versions of which are still part of the uniforms of the British Army.

-During the Second Boer War, the British forces became known as Khakis because of their uniforms.
+During the Second Boer War, the British forces became known as "Khakis" because of their uniforms.
 After victory in the war, the government called an election, which became known as the khaki election, a term used subsequently for elections called to exploit public approval of governments immediately after military victories.

 The United States Army adopted khaki during the Spanish–American War (1898), replacing their traditional blue field uniforms.
 The United States Navy and United States Marine Corps followed suit, authorizing khaki field and work uniforms.

 When khaki was adopted for the continental British Service Dress in 1902, the shade chosen had a clearly darker and more green hue (see photo).
 This color was adopted with minor variations by all the British Empire armies.
 The 1902 US Army uniform regulations also adopted a similar shade for soldiers' winter service uniforms under the name olive drab.
 This shade of brown-green remained in use by many countries throughout the two World Wars.